Skip to main content

 Scanning transmission electron microscope image showing the hexagonal atomic structure of graphene.

-Graphene is made from ordinary graphite.
-You may have made graphene yourself when drawing with a graphite pencil, although even the thin flakes made as we draw with a pencil are usually too thick to be graphene.
-A key thing to understand about graphene is that it is really small.
-A one millimetre-thick piece of graphite is made up of 3 million layers of graphene stacked on top of one another.
+Graphene is a nanomaterial—it is really, really small.
+A one millimetre-thick piece of ordinary graphite is made up of 3 million layers of graphene stacked on top of one another.
 A sheet of graphene is just one of these layers.

-Before it was first isolated in 2003, it was already known that graphite was made up of incredibly thin sheets of carbon atoms, and painstaking attempts to get down to that elusive single sheet go back more than a century.
+Before it was first isolated, it was already known that graphite was made up of incredibly thin sheets of carbon atoms, and painstaking attempts to get down to that elusive single sheet go back more than a century.
 Scientists predicted that a single layer of carbon atoms would have fascinating properties, but suspected that it couldn’t possibly be stable.
+In 2004, a small group of scientists at the University of Manchester proved otherwise.

 How was graphene isolated?